JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/async-programming.md

 `suspendable function`, thus the keyword `suspend` prefixing it.
 What this means as stated above, is that the function will execute, pause execution and resume at some point in time.

 * The function signature remains exactly the same.
 The only difference is `suspend` being added to it.
-The return type however is the type we want returned.
+The return type however is the type we want to be returned.
 * The code is still written as if we were writing synchronous code, top-down, without the need of any special syntax, beyond the use of a function called `launch` which essentially kicks-off the coroutine (covered in other tutorials).